Naseband/GTA-DoNotCrash/README.md

 The GTA SA version disables automatically if SAMP is loaded.

+You can configure the delay between swaps in the INI, as well as some other options.
+Currently SwapTypes are not in use, as there are only vehicle to vehicle swaps.

 # To Do

 - Restore ped tasks in III and VC